 - Positioned on the side of the product image

 Keep this change for a week or longer, whatever time you find necessary.
-Pay close attention with tools like Google Analytics to track any changes.
+Pay close attention to tools like Google Analytics to track any changes.
 Do you see your add-to-cart click-through rate going up?
 Great.
 Keep this change.
 If not, you can revert back to the original or test another style.

 The cart and checkout pages are crucial places to optimize as well.
 Create your own unique split tests to increase your conversion rates.
 Copywriting, buttons, and forms are common items to experiment with.
 Even if it brings a small improvement, a few tests can really add up.